Margaret Atwood: Feminism

-Atwood's work has been of interest to feminist literary critics, despite Atwood's unwillingness at times to apply the label feminist to her works.
+Atwood's work has been of interest to feminist literary critics, despite Atwood's unwillingness at times to apply the label 'feminist' to her works.
 Starting with the publication of her first novel, The Edible Woman, Atwood asserted, "I don't consider it feminism; I just consider it social realism."

-Despite her rejection of the label at times, critics have analyzed the sexual politics, use of myth and fairytale, and gendered relationships in her work through the lens of feminism.
-Before the 1985 publication of The Handmaid's Tale Atwood gave an interview to feminist theorist Elizabeth Meese, in which she defined feminism as a 'belief in the rights of women' and averred that 'if practical, hardline, anti-male feminists took over and became the government, I would resist them.'
+Despite her rejection of the label at times, critics have analyzed the sexual politics, use of myth and fairytale, and gendered relationships in Atwood's work through the lens of feminism.
+Before the 1985 publication of The Handmaid's Tale, Atwood gave an interview to feminist theorist Elizabeth Meese in which she defined feminism as a "belief in the rights of women" and averred that "if practical, hardline, anti-male feminists took over and became the government, I would resist them."
 In 2017, she clarified her discomfort with the label feminism by stating, "I always want to know what people mean by that word [feminism].
 Some people mean it quite negatively, other people mean it very positively, some people mean it in a broad sense, other people mean it in a more specific sense.
 Therefore, in order to answer the question, you have to ask the person what they mean."
 Speaking to The Guardian, she said "For instance, some feminists have historically been against lipstick and letting transgender women into women's washrooms.
-Those are not positions I have agreed with", a position she repeated to The Irish Times.Phoebe Kirk, Why I Won't Call You A TERF, HuffPost (UK), May 18, 2018.
+Those are not positions I have agreed with", a position she repeated to The Irish Times.
 In an interview with Penguin Books, Atwood stated that the driving question throughout her writing of The Handmaid's Tale was "If you were going to shove women back into the home and deprive them of all of these gains that they thought they had made, how would you do it?", but related this question to totalitarianism, not feminism.